-Mashed Sweet Potatoes can be lackluster but can also be mind bogglingly good.
-My sweet potato mash uses two ingredients and one (not-so) unique cooking method for the best whipped mashed potatoes!
+Mashed Sweet Potatoes can be lackluster but can also be mind-bogglingly good.
+My sweet potato mash uses two ingredients you know and love and one (not-so) unique cooking method for the best whipped mashed potatoes around!

-Most people boil their potatoes before mashing with loads of butter, sour cream and milk.
-And for sweet potatoes, they add brown sugar and molasses.
+Most people boil their regular potatoes before mashing them and mixing them with loads of butter, sour cream, and milk.
+And for sweet potatoes, they usually add in brown sugar, butter, and molasses.

 It also uses a bay leaf infused half and half or cream for and underlying herbaceous flavor and a super-rich mouth feel like you get with regular mashed potatoes.
 I am a fiend for butter, so I still add a pat when serving so you really get to taste it.